 - 3/4 cup chopped pecans or walnuts, toasted (optional)

 - Brown 10 tablespoons of the butter in a large skillet or saucepan.
 Pour browned butter into a mixing bowl, scraping up all brown bits, then add remaining 4 tablespoons of butter and whisk until fully melted.
-Add both sugars, salt and vanilla (and coconut aminos, if using) and whisk until blended, then whisk in the egg and yolk.
+Add both sugars, salt and vanilla and whisk until blended, then whisk in the egg and yolk.
 Let mixture stand for 3 minutes.

 - After 3 minutes, whisk again for 30 seconds.
 Let stand for another 3 minutes, then whisk again.
 The standing time helps dissolve the sugar with the theory being that more dissolved sugar in the batter will contribute to extra caramelization while baking.